raeldc/kojo-project/README.md

 In other frameworks, applying your own solution usually means going out of convention.
 KoJo has minimal conventions and just helps you in implementing your own unique solutions.

+If you have complicated requirements and you think that your project will benefit from a fully featured Framework that applies many Design Patterns and Methodologies, then the best framework for you inside Joomla would be Nooku.

 Other Features
 --------------